 Besides the emphasis on geotechnical work, Brendan has performed the role of F&R’s project manager for countless CMT projects which have included sizable projects such as academic buildings, apartment complexes, parking garages, and collegiate student housing.
 As a result of his exemplary work in the realm of construction materials testing, he was awarded F&R’s 2014 CMT professional of the year and since assuming the role of Branch Manager, he was recognized as Manager of the Year in 2018.

-As the newly appointed Director of Energy Client Services, Brendan interacts closely with some of F&R’s largest clients.
+As the newly appointed Director of Energy Client Services, Brendan interacts closely with some of F&R’s largest clients (and gets to relocate again!).
 He is also responsible for generating new relationships within the Energy sector.
 He coordinates interoffice efforts within F&R to ensure that deadlines are met and deliverables are maintained.
 This includes the logistical operation of sharing drilling assets, coordination of site layouts, balance of personnel work loads, and maintaining open communication regarding the expectations of the client and progress of the work.
 When needed, he provides review or engineering support to projects.